In this blog, we’re going to closely inspect a few examples of cultural awareness.

 Sporting its own fair share of industry models, my favourite cultural model has to be one which outlines the steps between cultural ignorance and cultural savvy.

 This model resonates with me on a personal note.
 Why?
 Well, working in the Oil and Gas industry overseeing project delivery across international teams, I thought I was great at working across cultures.
-It’s only since leaving and moving into a cultural based role that I can now appreciate that I was very ‘un-savvy’.

 Working internationally comes with certain challenges - navigating cultural differences is just one.